quii/learn-go-with-tests/structs-methods-and-interfaces.md

 ### Decoupling

 Notice how our helper does not need to concern itself with whether the shape is a `Rectangle` or a `Circle` or a `Triangle`.
-By declaring an interface the helper is _decoupled_ from the concrete types and just has the method it needs to do its job.
+By declaring an interface, the helper is _decoupled_ from the concrete types and only has the method it needs to do its job.

 This kind of approach of using interfaces to declare **only what you need** is very important in software design and will be covered in more detail in later sections.